Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: CONCLUSIONS

-\section{Conclusions}
+We now compare to a direct optimization approach based on directly computing the transmission using a frequency-domain solver.
+To design structures, we minimize the mean-square transmission error compared to the ideal third-order bandpass elliptic response at 9 key frequencies (3~transmission peaks, 2~passband frequencies with $-0.25$~dB transmission, 2~transmission zeros, and 2~stopband frequencies with $-25$~dB transmission).
+After trying a variety of error-vector formulations and optimization settings, the best obtained local optima for the three initial structures are shown in \figref{Fig-optimizations} (green curves).
+We see that they substantially fail to match the desired response.

+There are initial parameter sets for which neither design method manages to converge to a solution.
+However, the above comparison supports our original claim that, for highly resonant spectra, our QNMT method achieves good solutions for more initial parameter sets compared to brute-force transmission optimization, which tends to converge to poor local optima.

+\section{CONCLUSIONS}

-We have presented a systematic method using eigensolvers for designing standard filters or other useful transmission/reflection spectra, especially ones with multiple finite real zeros, allowing ultra-compact devices with spatially overlapping resonances (unlike previous circuit-theory or CMT approaches).
-It is based on an non-normalized QNM expansion of the system scattering matrix $S$, formulated to satisfy the physical conditions of realness, energy conservation and reciprocity.
-It entails identifying the necessary background response $C$, the exact complex eigenfrequencies $\omega_{n}$ of these modes, and the values of the ratios $\sigma_{r,pn}$ with which these modes must couple to the system coupling ports, to achieve the desired scattering frequency profile.
+We have presented a systematic method using eigensolvers for designing symmetric or antimetric filters [such as standard filters or other useful transmission and reflection spectra (e.g., Appendix~\ref{app_nonstandard_spectra})], especially those with multiple finite real zeros, allowing ultracompact two-port devices with spatially overlapping resonances (unlike previous circuit-theory or CMT approaches).
+It is based on a non-normalized QNM expansion of the system scattering matrix $S$ and entails identifying the necessary background response $C$, the exact complex eigenfrequencies $\omega_{n}$ of these modes, and the values of the ratios $\sigma_{n}$ with which these modes must couple to the system ports, to achieve the desired scattering frequency profile.
 An efficient optimization procedure is then applied to determine the structural parameters (geometry and materials) that meet these criteria.
-We have demonstrated the method for microwave planar metasurface filters, for all standard amplitude-filter types (especially the most challenging, elliptic), for both bandpass and bandstop behaviors, and for a variety of frequency bandwidths.
+We have demonstrated the method for microwave planar metasurface filters, with two-port configurations involving same-polarization transmission, cross-polarization reflection, or diffractive reflection, for all standard amplitude-filter types (especially the most challenging, elliptic), for both bandpass and bandstop behaviors, and for a variety of frequency bandwidths.